lukevanlukevan/h-python-wiki/HDAs/02_Multiparm Block Creation.md

 ![1](/img/MultiparmBlockCreation/6.png)

 Earlier we created a multiparm block with Python.
-What if you want to set 'First Instance' using Python too ?
+What if you want to set 'First Instance' using Python too?

 When creating the parm template, you can specify a 'tags' argument that will let you set that 'First Instance' to whatever your heart desires ( as long as it is an unsigned int, aka x >=0.).
 Well I say uint but you then have to convert it to a string.
 You'll most likely only ever set it to '0' or '1'.